joshtynjala/actionscript-3.0-developers-guide/user-interaction/basics-of-user-interaction.md

 #### Important concepts and terms

-It’s important to familiarize yourself with the following key user interaction terms before proceeding:
+It's important to familiarize yourself with the following key user interaction terms before proceeding:

 Character code
 A numeric code representing a character in the current character set (associated with a key being pressed on the keyboard).
-For example, “D” and “d” have different character codes even though they’re created by the same key on a U.S.
+For example, "D" and "d" have different character codes even though they're created by the same key on a U.S.
 English keyboard.

 Context menu